 Hey, you'll love this: The Psychology of an Online Shopper

-Next step: use the 4 scientifically-proven strategies to build a conversion-focused homepage based on your visitor’s needs (and land more sales).
+Next step: use these 5 pillars for a successful eCommerce homepage to build a conversion-focused homepage based on your visitor’s needs (and land more sales).

-The secret to creating a high-converting eCommerce homepage is knowing what’s in your visitors’ mind.
+The secret to creating a high-converting eCommerce homepage is knowing what’s in your visitors’ minds.
 Once you overcome that— you've won half the battle.

 In this section, we’ll cover the following points:

-- How to map the answers to the 4 questions to specific homepage tweaks
+- How to map the answers to the key questions to specific homepage tweaks

 - Examples from other brands who are driving better conversions with these changes